 Loyola's Extended Payment Plan allows a student to budget tuition payments over four installments throughout the spring and fall semesters and two installments during the summer term.
 There is a fee for this service.
 Click here to view the current rates.
 If a student who opts for the Extended Payment plan receives financial aid, the aid is subtracted from the total charges and the remainder divided into four equal installments.
 Other charges, such as health services, will be added to the student's account as they are incurred during the semester.
 This may affect subsequent installment amounts.
 Students are advised that the Extended Payment Plan is a privilege extended to students.
 Failure to comply with its terms may lead to the loss of the privilege.

 A student who has not paid his/her outstanding balance in full by the established due date, will be automatically enrolled in the Extended Payment Plan.
-The corresponding fee will be charged and late fees may also apply.
+The corresponding fee will be charged and a late fee may also apply.
 For the installment due dates click here.